angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 Here are Nanda's opening points:

-> *Building the deck again, I'm still feeling the same issues--basically I'm
+> Building the deck again, I'm still feeling the same issues &mdash; basically
-> frequently getting hands where you have to choose whether or not to stall out
+> I'm frequently getting hands where you have to choose whether or not to stall
-> by keeping cantrips as combo pieces or stall out by having no cantrips when
+> out by keeping cantrips as combo pieces or stall out by having no cantrips
-> you finally assembled BBB and Doomsday.
-I'm realizing more how Top set up a
+> when you finally assembled BBB and Doomsday.
+I'm realizing more how Top set up
-> lot of the quick wins by being selection without costing a card to let you
+> a lot of the quick wins by being selection without costing a card to let you
 > look for Doomsday or Dark Ritual, but also because a lot of my Doomsday wins
 > were actually off of Burning Wish, Top and LED mana.
 Getting BBB feels like a
 > huge choke point for winning quickly.
 Does that make sense?
 Rituals feel bad,
 > but you need one to actually be fast with Doomsday.
 If I don't open on Ritual
 > and Doomsday in hand I feel stuck between not playing cards and hoping to draw
 > into what I need, or playing cards and hoping that I still have enough
-> resources to win on the same turn by the time I find my combo pieces.*
+> resources to win on the same turn by the time I find my combo pieces.

 This block actually contains two points in one as I see it.